On Swift Horses: Filming

+Music

+The original score for the film was composed by Mark Orton.
+An original song for the film, "Song for Henry", focusing on Julius' love for Henry and his determination to find him again, was written by the singer-songwriter Loren Kramar and Sean O'Brien and performed by Kramar for the soundtrack.
+In a post on Instagram, Kramar said: "To be a part of this project, which has everything to do with queer lives and the ongoing pursuit of self, is a privilege."
+The soundtrack was digitally released by Madison Gate Records on April 25, 2025, the same day as the film's theatrical release in the United States.
+In addition to Orton's original score and Kramar's "Song for Henry", the soundtrack also included Kramar's a cappella cover version of the 1950s song "Mr. Blue" (originally written by Dewayne Blackwell), which is featured during the opening credits of the film.

 Release

-It had its world premiere at the 2024 Toronto International Film Festival on September 7, 2024.
-In October 2024, Sony Pictures Classics acquired distribution rights to the film in North and Latin America, Turkey, Scandinavia, Eastern Europe, Southeast Asia, India, Italy, Australia and New Zealand.
-A Variety article drawn from conversations with SPC co-president Michael Barker, mentioned the film as being a part of the company's slate for the following year.
+The film had its world premiere at the 2024 Toronto International Film Festival on September 7, 2024.
+In October 2024, Sony Pictures Classics announced that they had acquired distribution rights in North and Latin America, Turkey, Scandinavia, Eastern Europe, Southeast Asia, India, Italy, Australia and New Zealand.
+A Variety article, drawn from conversations with SPC co-president Michael Barker, mentioned the film as being a part of the company's slate for the following year.
 Following TIFF, the film was next shown in public as the Secret Screening at the Palm Springs International Film Festival on January 10, 2025.
-It was also the closing night film for the 2025 South by Southwest, screening on March 13, 2025.
+It was also the closing night film for the 2025 South by Southwest, where it screened on March 13, 2025.
 The film was released in the US on April 25, 2025.
-In France it was released under the title Les Indomptés ('The Untamed') by Metropolitan Filmexport on April 30, 2025.
-In Spain it was released under the title Indomables by the indie distributor Beta Fiction Spain on August 8, 2025.
+In France it was released under the title Les Indomptés (The Untamed) by Metropolitan Filmexport on April 30, 2025.
+In Spain it was released under the title Indomables (Indomitable) by the indie distributor Beta Fiction Spain on August 8, 2025.
+It was released in the UK and Ireland by Sony on September 5, 2025.